rusio/testable-services/README.md

 Conclusion
 ==========

 Testing at the component level is facilitated by the component-oriented design with inverted component dependencies.
 This allows to test the core component without any of the satellite components and without any of the external dependencies, which would otherwise be required, if we attempted to test the service as a whole.
-Furthermore, it allows to test any of the satellite components integratively, without the need to launch the whole service in a production-like environment.
+Furthermore, it allows integrative testing of any peripheral component, without the need to launch the whole service in a production-like environment.